ArduPilot/ardupilot_wiki/common/source/docs/common-rc-systems.rst

 RC input to Serial Port
 -----------------------

-.. note:: ArduPilot firmware releases 4.0 and later, any UART RX input will auto-detect all the protocols, if the serial port protocol is set to 23 (for example :ref:`SERIAL2_PROTOCOL<SERIAL2_PROTOCOL>` for the TELEM2 UART is used)
+.. note:: ArduPilot firmware releases 4.0 and later, any UART RX input will auto-detect all the protocols (except PPM), if the serial port protocol is set to 23 (for example :ref:`SERIAL2_PROTOCOL<SERIAL2_PROTOCOL>` for the TELEM2 UART is used).

 Radio System Selection
 ======================